Lionel Hampton

-Lionel Leo Hampton (April 20, 1908 – August 31, 2002) was an American jazz vibraphonist, pianist, percussionist, and bandleader.
-Hampton worked with jazz musicians from Teddy Wilson, Benny Goodman, and Buddy Rich, to Charlie Parker, Charles Mingus, and Quincy Jones.
+Lionel Leo Hampton (April 20, 1908 – August 31, 2002) was an American jazz vibraphonist, percussionist, and bandleader.
+He worked with jazz musicians from Teddy Wilson, Benny Goodman, and Buddy Rich, to Charlie Parker, Charles Mingus, and Quincy Jones.
 In 1992, he was inducted into the Alabama Jazz Hall of Fame, and he was awarded the National Medal of Arts in 1996.

+Hampton was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.
+In 1984, he signed a letter protesting German arms sales to Saudi Arabia.

 Biography

 Early life

 Lionel Hampton was born in 1908 in Louisville, Kentucky, and was raised by his mother.
 Shortly after he was born, he and his mother moved to her hometown of Birmingham, Alabama.
 He spent his early childhood in Kenosha, Wisconsin, before he and his family moved to Chicago, Illinois, in 1916.
 As a youth, Hampton was a member of the Bud Billiken Club, an alternative to the Boy Scouts of America, which was off-limits because of racial segregation.